ConnieML/Connie-RTC/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
 about: Generic user story template for a new user-facing feature
-title: ''
+title: ""
 labels: feature
-assignees: ''
+assignees: ""
 ---

 **As a [USER TYPE], I should be able to [TASK] so I can [REASON].**

 # Acceptance Criteria

-*Describe what conditions must be met for this issue to be resolved.*
+_Describe what conditions must be met for this issue to be resolved._

 - [ ] Criteria 1

 # Tasks

-*If applicable, include a recommended set of non-user-facing technical tasks needed for a developer to implement this issue.*
+_If applicable, include a recommended set of non-user-facing technical tasks needed for a developer to implement this issue._

 - [ ] Task 1